Entities in charge of maintenance

 If the vehicle is a freight wagon the ECM must obtain an ECM certificate.

-All ECMs must comply with the CSM for Monitoring (Commission Regulation (EU) 1078/2012).
+All ECMs must comply with the common safety method (CSM) for monitoring.
 ECMs for freight wagons must also comply with the CSM for risk evaluation and assessment.

 What vehicles does regulation 18A apply to?

-Regulation 18A of ROGS applies to all vehicles on the mainline railway.
-So, that includes freight wagons, passenger rolling stock, locomotives, etc.
+Regulation 18A of ROGS applies to all passenger rolling stock, locomotives, freight wagons and all other vehicles placed in service or used on the mainline railway.

-Further guidance on regulation 18A of ROGS can be found in the Rail Guidance Document.
+Further guidance on regulation 18A of ROGS can be found in our internal guidance document.

 Do I need an ECM certificate?

-If you are an ECM for freight wagons you will need to obtain an ECM certificate from a certification body in accordance with the system of certification for freight wagons.
+If you are an ECM for freight wagons you will need to obtain an ECM certificate from a certification body in accordance with the system of certification for freight wagons (see below).

 What is the system of certification for freight wagons?